fusion-energy/paramak/README.md

 In general the Paramak takes points and connection information in 2D space (XY) and performs operations on them to create 3D volumes.
-The points and connections can be provided by the user or when using parametric_components the points and connections are calculated by the software.
+The points and connections can be provided by the user or when using parametric components the points and connections are calculated by the software.

-Once points and connections between the points are provided the user has options to perform CAD operations (rotate or extrude on different orientations) to create a 3D volume and boolean operations like cut, union and intesection.
+Once points and connections between the points are provided the user has options to perform CAD operations (rotate or extrude on different orientations) to create a 3D volume and boolean operations like cut, union and intersection.

 The different families of shapes that can be made with the Paramak are shown in the table below.
 The CadQuery objects created can be combined and modified (e.g. fillet corners) using CadQueries powerful filtering capabilties to create more complex models (e.g. a Tokamak).
 The Tokamak images below are coloured based on the shape family that the component is made from.
-There are also parametric components which provide convenient fusion relevent shapes for common reactor components. https://user-images.githubusercontent.com/8583900/94205189-a68f4200-feba-11ea-8c2d-789d1617ceea.png
+There are also parametric components which provide convenient fusion relevant shapes for common reactor components. https://user-images.githubusercontent.com/8583900/94205189-a68f4200-feba-11ea-8c2d-789d1617ceea.png

 ## Selection of parametric reactors